What happens to a child who is at immediate risk of serious harm?

 You have the right to appeal the decision of the Children’s Court and, wherever possible, the right to maintain contact with your child.

-You will be told where your child is — unless FACS believes this information would harm the safety, welfare and wellbeing of your child, or the carer and their family.
+You will be told where your child is — unless DCJ believes this information would harm the safety, welfare and wellbeing of your child, or the carer and their family.

 Where appropriate, your caseworker will arrange for you to see your child regularly while they're not living with you.